ef-ds/deque/BENCHMARK_TESTS.md

 - [Stable](benchmark-stable_test.go): Add 1 item to the queue and remove it.
 Tests the queues ability to handle constant push/pop over n iterations.

 #### The Microservice Test
-It is very common on production Microservices to use more resources, be it memory or CPU, as the traffic it is serving increases.
+It is very common on production [Microservices](https://en.wikipedia.org/wiki/Microservices) and [serverless](https://en.wikipedia.org/wiki/Serverless_computing) systems to use more resources, be it memory or CPU, as the traffic it is serving increases.
 Keeping this fact in mind, this is a composite test designed to test the queues in a production like microservice scenario.
 The test idea is that every time the Microservice using the queue receives a request, it would push an item to the queue.
 As soon as the request is served, the Microservice removes an item from the queue.

 The test start by running a stable test to simulate stable traffic (i.e. the system is able to handle the traffic without stress).